sayeedkhalshi/content-creation/concept-book/all-hypothesis.md/the-game-deception.md

 Also control structure automatically builds the pyamid model, where the provider of the structure are usually on top.

 Now, because all structure made by a intentional being are control structure, there is deception by default, where decision is critical, game theory applies.
 But if the

+If it's a uncontrolled structure, it could be trusted, but there is no uncontrol structure.

+So we should try to make a structure that acknowledges the rules of a control structure with authenticity.
+The properties of a control structure are recommended flows, hidden flows, providers, enforcers, users.

+The closest thing to a uncontrolled structure is a group of people whe you need to pretend to be uncontrolling